macroflux/starplate-analysis/tools/README.md

 # Tools Directory

-This directory contains utility tools for the starplate-analysis repository.
+This directory contains utility tools for the astroplate-analysis repository.
 Each tool is self-contained with its own dependencies, configuration, and documentation.

 ## Available Tools